 - Bone Fractures - Improper use of forceps or suction by a delivering doctor can lead to bone fractures in an infant.

 - Asphyxia - If delivery is delayed, the child may be unable to breathe for an extended period of time.
 This asphyxia can easily cause severe brain damage, which leads to a wide variety of physical and mental disabilities.

 - Spinal Cord Damage - Not recognizing complications during delivery, improper position of the infant during birth, and reckless actions taken during delivery may severely injure the child's spinal cord, causing severe physical disabilities for life.

 The truly devastating nature of birth injuries is that because they are suffered at such an early age, they can cause health problems and disabilities that last a lifetime or cut a child's life short.
 Parents who have suffered such losses need to hold at-fault medical workers responsible and get compensation that pays for all of their child's needs while growing up.

 While some birth injuries can heal with proper treatment, allowing the child to live a healthy life, many have life-changing ramifications.
 Whether they have disabilities, chronic pain, or development issues, some children with birth injuries need extensive care, therapy, and medications.
 As such, the costs associated with these injuries are astronomically high and difficult to calculate.
-However, the team at Wingate, Russotti, Shapiro & Halperin, LLP, is well-versed in birth injury claims.
+However, the team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, is well-versed in birth injury claims.
 We can advocate for the following costs associated with your child’s injury: